BREXIT has happened – what does it mean for company law and M&A transactions?

 Although the UK left the EU on 31 January 2020, under the European Union (Withdrawal Agreement) Act 2020, the UK continued in most respects to be treated as if it were still part of the EU until 31 December 2020.
 This transition period has now ended and the full effects of the changes in UK law and regulation now apply.

-This article is to update you on the changes to company law that came into effect at the end of the transition period.
-In practice the changes are intended to preserve the existing company law framework as far as possible and primarily affect companies with a connection to the EEA.
+This article sets out the changes to company law that came into effect at the end of the transition period.
+In practice these changes are intended to preserve the existing company law framework as far as possible and primarily affect companies with a connection to the EEA.
 In summary, the changes include:

 - Amending the Overseas Companies Regulations 2009 so that all overseas companies (whether incorporated in the EEA or not) have the same registration, filing and disclosure requirements.EEA companies that have an establishment registered in the UK must now provide additional information to Companies House and include more information on their customer-facing materials.